alireza787b/px4xplane/README.md

 - **Time Required**: The installation process may take some time, depending on your system and configuration, especially the first time.
 - **Prompts**: During installation, you will encounter several prompts asking you to customize the setup.
 You can either read and decide on each prompt or just let the defaults take effect (the script will automatically proceed with default settings if you don't respond).
+- **Cross-Platform**: Now supports Linux and macOS natively with dedicated makefiles.

 2. Once setup is complete, use the `px4xplane` command to run the simulation from anywhere in your terminal.

 ### Uninstall

 To remove the global paths and the `px4xplane` command: